 I’d also note that you don’t have to do the calculations as if pure fat loss or muscle gain is occurring.
 You can plug any changes you want into the above values to see how varying changes in fat mass and LBM will affect the overall body fat percentage.

 A question that comes up quite a bit is how much fat someone will need to lose to reach a certain body fat percentage, given that they know where they are now.
 Assuming you have starting numbers for fat mass and total weight, there is a fairly easy calculation to do this.
-I’d note that this calculation assumes that the total weight lost is fat mass; that is, there is no muscle loss.
-This isn’t always such a good assumption.
+I’d note that this calculation assumes that the total weight lost is fat mass and that there is no muscle loss.
+This isn’t always a good assumption.